BCFCODE/ALIASES/README.md

 ## Installation

 1. Copy the provided `.gitconfig` sections into your `.gitconfig`.
-2. Enjoy a smoother, more efficient workflow with BCFCODE Aliases.
+2. Enjoy a smoother, more efficient workflow with BCFCODE ALIASES.

 ---

 ## Features

-- 🚀 **Quick Git Operations**: Simplify everyday tasks like `git add`, `git commit`, `git push`, and more with easy-to-remember aliases.
+- 🚀 **Quick Git Operations**: Simplify everyday tasks like `git add`, `git commit`, `git push`, and more with easy-to-remember ALIASES.
 - 🔧 **Effortless Branch Management**: Manage branches, switch between them, and clean up merged branches in seconds.
 - 🕵️‍♂️ **Inspect Changes and History**: Easily view diffs, check logs, and search commit history.
 - ⚡ **Configuration Shortcuts**: Access and configure Git settings without the need to type long commands.